yeloapp/yelo-android/README.md

 Copyright (C) 2014 yelo

+Please note that this is only licensing for the code and not the look and feel, brand and communication of yelo and its apps.
+The intent of this license is to enable you to make new things and not to produce a copy version.

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at

 http://www.apache.org/licenses/LICENSE-2.0